thehyve/transmart-core/transmart-batch/docs/data_formats/clinical.md

 Table, tab separated, txt file.
 It contains information about columns which are to be uploaded into tranSMART.

-- `Filename`  The name of the file that contains the variable being described
+- `Filename`  The name of the file that contains the variable being mapped.
-- `Category Code` Path which contains the file
+- `Category Code` The concept path of the node to be created.
+The `Category Code` therefore determines the tree structure of your study.
+Nodes of the path should be separated by a `+`.
-- `Column Number` Index of the column from the data file, starting at 1
+- `Column Number` Index of the column from the data file, starting at 1.
-- `Data Label`  Label visible inside tranSMART after upload
+- `Data Label`  Variable label visible in tranSMART after upload (the leaf node).
 - `Data Label Source` works for template column only (has `\` in data label column).
 Refers to the data label column where to get data for dynamic concept path generation.
 See [templates](templates.md) documentation for more details.
-- `Control Vocab cd`  IGNORED skip if you don't need Concept Type Column
+- `Control Vocab cd`  IGNORED skip if you don't need Concept Type Column.
-- `Concept Type`  Use this concept type instead of inferring it from the first row
+- `Concept Type`  Use this concept type instead of inferring it from the first row.

 Reserved keywords for Data Label:
 - `SUBJ_ID` **(Mandatory)** Used to indicate the column that contains the subject IDs.
 Use exactly once per data file.